GarrickGoh/SC1015-Mini-Project/README.md

 # Problem Definition
 * Are we able to predict the availability of the carpark based on previous year's analysis?
-* Which model is the most appropriate for predicting the lots availability?
+* Which model is the most appropriate for predicting the lots available at the carpark?

 # Models Used
 1. Decision Tree Regressor